ProjectTorreyPines/FastInterpolations.jl/docs/design/derivative_design.md

 ### 3.1.
 Dispatch Hierarchy (Core Design)

-**`order` and `extrap` are runtime values that must be converted to compile-time constants for type stability.
+**`deriv` and `extrap` are runtime values that must be converted to compile-time constants for type stability.
 Each is dispatched exactly once per call chain.**

 **Pattern A: Nested dispatch at public API** (most common)